-This does not have to be just from emotional stress or work stress but it can be dietary stress or pain and inflammation.
-A good way to test your cortisol levels is through an adrenal stress test.
+This does not have to be just from emotional stress or work stress, but it can be dietary stress or pain and inflammation.
+A good way to test your cortisol levels is through the DUTCH Hormone test.

-Sleep affects the health of your bones through the hormonal effect of melatonin, getting adequate levels of melatonin at night is particularly important for good quality sleep but melatonin also helps to stimulate bone growth, shift workers will be particularly at risk here.
+Sleep affects the health of your bones through the hormonal effect of melatonin; getting adequate levels of melatonin at night is particularly important for good quality sleep, but melatonin also helps to stimulate bone growth, so shift workers will be particularly at risk here.

 Calcium is a very popular supplement to take “just in case” as insurance so that you do not get osteoporosis, but recent large studies have linked calcium supplementation to heart disease, and the evidence is not great that it prevents osteoporosis.

-If you are going to take a supplement you are better off taking magnesium which is deficient in many people and will help you absorb more of the calcium that you get from food.
-Other supplements that may be useful are Vitamin D (only if your levels are low) and the other fat-soluble vitamins like A and K2.
+If you are going to take a calcium supplement, you should also take magnesium which is deficient in many people and will help you absorb more of the calcium that you get from food.
+Other supplements that may be useful are Vitamin D (only if your levels are low) and other fat-soluble vitamins like A and K2.